 To confirm his opinion, the lifeguard tower comes alive with a personal announcement, “Attention, swimmer in the water.
-This area is reserved for surfing only.
-Exit the water and walk to the south side of the pier.
+This area is reserved for board surfing only.
+Exit the water and walk south of the pier.
 If you do not exit immediately, you are subject to arrest.”

 I’m not about to repeat the long swim out through breaking surf.
-I turn and swam toward the pier, twenty yards away.
+I turn and swim toward the pier, twenty yards away.

 “Attention, swimmer.
 Do not.
 I repeat.
 Do not swim through the pier.
 You will be subject to arrest if you do.”

-My, surfing has its own police and its own laws.
+My, surfing has its own laws with its own police.
 I swim back to the break where four or five guys in their twenties are sitting on their boards, with their hands on their hips, glaring at me.
 I take a small wave that they are too far out to catch.
-I gostraight ahead, getting my upper body fully out of the water, I keep my hands at my sides for balance.
+I go straight ahead, getting my upper body fully out of the water, I keep my hands at my sides for balance.
 I come almost all the way to the shore.
 As I walk out of the water a life guard runs up and upbraids me for breaking all the rules.

 “Oh, separate but equal,” I laugh.

-His blank look indicates he hadn’t heard of civil rights or just doesn’t care.
+His blank look indicates he hasn’t heard of civil rights or just doesn’t care.

 “Sorry,” I apologize for having too much fun.